ggabriel96/opzioni/README.md

 # Disclaimer

-### I would say this is a hobby project to be used in other hobby projects:

 - This is a **personal project** with **no promise of maintainability** for the time being.

     I started it to learn more about C++ and its new features.